scalabridgelondon/scalabridgelondon.org/mentors/index.md

 ## Overview

 Our main activity is small group teaching.
 This means learning Scala in a small group consisting of a few students of roughly the same level and a mentor.
 If possible we'll keep the groups together, but this won't always happen.
 You job as the mentor is guide the students, give them feedback, but don't do the work for them!
-More on how to teach is on the [pedagogy](/pedagogy) page.
+More on how to teach is on the [pedagogy][pedagogy] page.

 ## Software